 Face coverings are required at UVM:

-- Inside any UVM building where distance from others cannot be controlled or you are not alone in the space (e.g. common areas, hallways, stairways, elevators, classrooms, break rooms, restrooms, etc.);
+- Inside any UVM non-residential buildings where distance from others cannot be controlled or you are not alone in the space (e.g. common areas, hallways, lounges, stairways, elevators, classrooms, break rooms, restrooms, etc.);

 - Outdoors in busy areas of campus, such as campus walkways, where 6 feet of distance from others cannot be maintained at all times;